Victor-chiemerie/Awesome_books_ES6/README.md

 ## ⭐️ Show your support <a name="support"></a>

-[Victor Chiemerie](https://github.com/Victor-chiemerie) has been of tremendous help so far.
+[Donmark2k](https://github.com/Donmark2k) has been of tremendous help so far.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>